💻PROJECT #1.1: Recipe Website

 1. Within the project, navigate to the index.html file.

-2. Ensure that it is already filled out with the usual boilerplate HTML.
+2. Ensure that it is already filled out with the usual boilerplate HTML, with a head and body section inside the opening & closing html tags.

 3. Add an h1 heading in the body section that describes the main title of the website (like “My Favorite Recipes” or “Sweet Treats for Fall”).

-3. For now, just include an h1 heading with the recipe’s name as its content.
+3. For now, just include an h2 heading inside the div, with the recipe’s name as its content.

-4. Back in the index.html file, add a link to the recipe page you just created.
+4. Back at the top of the body section, under the first h1, add a link to the recipe div section you just created.

-Your new recipe page must have the following content:
+Your new recipe div section must include the following content:

-1. An image of the finished dish under the h1 heading that you added earlier.
+1. An image of the finished dish under the h2 heading that you added earlier.
 You can find images of the dish on Google or Allrecipes.

-2. Under the image, it should have an appropriately sized “Description” heading followed by a paragraph or two describing the recipe.
+2. Under the image, it should have an appropriately sized (smaller than the recipe title heading) “Description” heading followed by a paragraph or two describing the recipe.

 3. Under the description, add an “Ingredients” heading followed by an unordered list of the ingredients needed for the recipe.